 For fans, as I am one myself, this is great since we get to see more of our artists.
 Also, the singers usually perform something out of the ordinary during these events, which gives us fans a chance to see them in special outfits or collaborations.

 But in the process, we have neglected one important thing.
 We have neglected the fact that these artists already have enough on their plates.

-They are already too busy with schedules aside from attending these events that often than not, they simply don’t have time to put together different performances for each awards that take place only a week or two apart from one another.
+They are already too busy with schedule aside from attending these events that more often than not, they simply do not have the time to put together different performances for each awards that usually take place only a week or two apart from one another.

 As a result, a disaster takes place where idols collapse after performances, just like TWICE and BTS did after their performances at the 2018 MGA.

 Consequently, the awards have not only lost their reason for existence, but they have also lost their prestige.

 In my eyes, the hosts of the awards have now realized how much profit they could make off of these events.
 Ultimately, they started taking advantage of both fans and artists.

 These hosts shifted the focus of these events from the awards to performances, competing against one another on who presented the best stages and had the best lineup of the year.
 Furthermore, they started to coerce the artists into performing, simultaneously luring in the fans to pay much price to see these performances.